 Recommended Core Curriculum

-Industrial Engineering students will satisfy the university core curriculum requirement by completing all General Education courses specified under “Requirements for a Bachelor of Science Degree in Industrial Engineering” along with ENGL 1301, ENGL 1302, MATH 1426, MATH 2425, PHYS 1443, PHYS 1444, and IE 2308, which are within the Pre-Professional Program.
+Industrial Engineering students will satisfy the university core curriculum requirement by completing all General Education courses specified under “Requirements for a Bachelor of Science Degree in Industrial Engineering” along with ENGL 1301, ENGR 1300, MATH 1426, MATH 2425, PHYS 1443, PHYS 1444, and IE 2308, which are within the Pre-Professional Program.
 The university core curriculum allows each degree plan to designate a component area to satisfy three hours of the core requirement.
-For the industrial engineering degree plan, the designated component area is Communication and COMS 2302 is selected to satisfy the requirement.
+For the industrial engineering degree plan, the designated component area is Mathematics and ENGR 1300 and is selected to satisfy the requirement.
 For more information, see https://nextcatalog.uta.edu/degreerequirements/generalcorerequirements/.

 Suggested Course Sequence